hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   - Structural directives that own the element itself (for example `*if`, `*for`, `*each`) as long as they are compatible with the markup.

 - @input does not conflict with *input or n-input.
-  Nablla attaches both the form binding listeners and the @input listener when they are present together.
+  Sercrod attaches both the form binding listeners and the @input listener when they are present together.

-Internally, Nablla treats input as an “input-like” event and always performs a lightweight children-only update after your handler runs.
+Internally, Sercrod treats input as an “input-like” event and always performs a lightweight children-only update after your handler runs.
 In the current implementation, the generic `.update` and `.noupdate` modifiers do not suppress this behavior for @input.